Fitsearch

 How might we questions & lightning demos

 I collaborated with two of my design colleagues to map out all the user problems and potential blockers identified during our discovery research.
 Together, we used the these painpoints to guide our how might we questions to reframe these challenges into opportunity areas.
+I brainstormed solutions in the group session and afterwards conducted lightning demos to draw more solutions and visual inspiration from a range of web products.

 Building trust